tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #5.
->Write a Python program that accepts a word from the user and reverse it.
+>Write a function that accepts a word from the user and reverse it.

 #6.
->Write a Python program to count the number of even and odd numbers from a series of numbers.
+>Write a function to count the number of even and odd numbers from a series of numbers.

 **Sample numbers :** numbers = (1, 2, 3, 4, 5, 6, 7, 8, 9)